DE1-Engineering-Mathematics/module-resources/how-to-github-issue.md

 Find an error in the tutorial sheets, think something could be explained better, or have an idea for a new problem?
 By pointing out errors / making suggestions, you will help improve the content for your fellow classmates and earn the eternal gratefulness of the module staff.
 Here is how you go about doing that:

 ## Email the teaching staff
 The easiest way to get an error fixed is to send a description and screenshot to one of the maths teaching staff.
-For this term (2020-2021), Thomas Godden will be updating the sheets so send him an email at: tg819@ic.ac.uk

 ## Submitting a GitHub issue
 However, the best way to suggest edits is through GitHub issues.